How to become a great facilitator?

 8. OFFICER OF THE LAW

-One of the brainstorm facilitator's most important jobs is to enforce "law and order" once the group gets roaring down the open highway of the imagination.
+One of the brainstorming facilitator's most important jobs is to enforce "law and order" once the group gets roaring down the open highway of the imagination.
 This is a fine art -- for in this territory speeding is encouraged, as is running red lights, jaywalking, and occasionally breaking and entering.
 Just as thieves have their code of honor, however, so too should brainstormers.
 Indeed, it is the facilitator's task to keep this code intact -- a task made infinitely easier by the ritual declaration of ground rules at the start of a session.''

 Some brainstorm facilitators, intoxicated by the group energy and their own newly stimulated imagination, use their position as a way to foist their ideas on others -- or worse, manipulate the group into their way of thinking.
 Oops!
 Ouch!
 Aargh!
 Brainstorm facilitating is a service, not a personal platform.
 It is supposed to be a selfless act that enables others to arrive at their own solutions -- no matter how different they may be from the facilitator's.